-In our increasingly industrialized world, toxic chemicals are everywhere.
-We have relied upon these chemicals to help us grow our food, provide our water supply, build our homes, clean and beautify our bodies, cure our diseases, and create the electronics that make our lives easier.
+In our increasingly industrialized world, chemicals are everywhere.
+We have relied upon these chemicals to help us grow our food, provide our water supply, build our homes and cure our diseases.

 In many ways, these chemicals have been crucial to our development and growth in modern society.
-But many scientists, doctors, and researchers have also recognized that these chemicals can cause serious health problems in those who are exposed to them over time, especially because our body is not built to handle today's toxic load.
+But many doctors and researchers have also recognized that some of these chemicals can be toxic and cause serious health problems for those who are exposed to them over time.

 When many are first introduced to the idea of toxicity as a health issue, they often wonder why their body can't process the chemicals they encounter.
 After all, if we are all being exposed to the same chemicals, why isn't everyone sick?
 Doesn't our body filter out toxins?

 The short answer is yes.
 In fact, keeping toxins out of the blood is one of the primary roles your kidneys and liver play in your body.
-Detoxifying the body is an essential function, and when you are properly nourished, well-rested, and have access vitality in your cells, your body can keep out the chemicals and other toxins that make it difficult for it to function properly.
+Detoxifying the body is an essential function, and when you are properly nourished, well-rested, and have access vitality in your cells, your body can keep the toxins at bay.

-Below are some of the top sources of toxins that may be contributing to your symptoms and diseases of the body as you read this.
+Below are some sources of toxicity that may be contributing to your symptoms.

 1. Heavy Metals

-Heavy metals are an often overlooked source of toxicity, especially because some amount of these metals are present in everyone's body -- though toxicity is a matter of the body becoming overloaded by heavy metals.
-The biggest culprits are lead, mercury, cadmium, arsenic, bromides, and aluminum.
+Heavy metals are an often overlooked source of toxicity, especially because some amount of these metals is present in everyone's body.
+Toxicity is a matter of the body becoming overloaded by these heavy metals.
+The biggest culprits are arsenic, cadmium, chromium, lead and mercury.

-While regulators have caught on to the dangers of many of these heavy metals and have taken some steps to reduce our exposure, all of these compounds were used for decades in everything from lead pipes carrying our drinking water and mercury fillings inside of our teeth.
+While regulators have caught on to the dangers of many of these heavy metals and have taken some steps to reduce our exposure, all of these compounds were used for decades in everything from lead pipes carrying our drinking water to mercury fillings inside our teeth.